HuruGuru/hash_dc0d3/README.md

-These materials are intended for educational purposes and strictly in an isolated environment.
+These materials are intended strictly for educational purposes and should only be used in a controlled, isolated environment for testing.

-Respect the Law and Others’ Rights.
-Avoid using anything that's not yours without permission and don't engage in unauthorized activities.
-Respect the rights of others and stay within legal boundaries.
+Respect the law and the rights of others.
+Do not use any materials, tools, or data that do not belong to you without proper authorization.
+Avoid engaging in unauthorized or unethical activities, and ensure all your actions remain within legal boundaries.